CJMiller213/cmcaquiz/README.md

 ## Testing with Postman

 1. Create a Postman environment with variable `base_url = http://localhost:3000`.
-2. Use the collection `Quiz API` provided in `/postman` (if included) or manually configure requests.
+2. Use the collection `Quiz API` provided or manually configure requests.
-3. Send requests to `{{base_url}}/questions` for full CRUD coverage.
+3. Send requests to `{{base_url}}/questions` and `/bulk` for full CRUD coverage.

 ---

 ## Deployment

 See the [Deployment to DigitalOcean](./docs/deployment.md) guide for:
 - Droplet provisioning
 - Node.js & MongoDB setup
 - PM2 process management
 - UFW firewall rules
 - Optional Nginx reverse proxy & SSL via Certbot

 ---